aksommerville/fullmoon4/etc/doc/items.md

  - Written spells and songs. (lowest priority, because they aren't collectible)
  - Pick one of several doors.
 The compass shows you which one is not a trap.

-### Corn

-Quantity.

-Press button to toss corn.
-Corn on the ground will attract a crow, which after eating the corn will lead you somewhere.
-We'll need some global service that can examine game state and decide where's the next place you should go.
-Crows stick around for say 3 screen transitions?

-TODO needs a trick usage or two.

 ### Pitcher

 Fill with various liquids.